The Trae Young Trade: Why Washington Bet Its Future on Atlanta's Past

 Young’s Legacy in Atlanta

 Trae Young leaves Atlanta as the most statistically accomplished point guard in franchise history.
-He’s the Hawks’ all-time leader in three-pointers made with 1,295 and assists with 4,837.
+He’s the Hawks’ all-time leader in three-pointers made with 1,295 and assists with 4,837, according to NBA.com/stats.
 He led the team to three playoff appearances and that remarkable 2021 conference finals run when he outdueled Knicks fans in Madison Square Garden and established himself as one of the league’s most entertaining stars.
 His floater became iconic.
 His deep three-pointers launched from the logo became signature moments.
 For a franchise that has struggled to attract and retain star talent, Young’s seven seasons represent a significant chapter in Hawks history.

 The relationship deteriorated gradually rather than catastrophically.
 Young never demanded a trade publicly, but the disconnect between his style and the team’s emerging identity became impossible to ignore.
 He wanted the ball in his hands.
 The young Hawks played better with ball movement.
 He needed spacing to operate.
 The Hawks’ best players were attacking wings who thrived in transition and semi-transition rather than half-court sets.
 The fit had become problematic even before injuries limited his availability this season.